-Let people serve thee, and nations bow down to thee: be lord over thy brethren, and let thy mother’s sons bow down to thee: cursed be every one that curseth thee, and blessed be he that blesseth thee.
+Let peoples serve you, and nations bow down to you.
+Be master over your brethren, and let your mother’s sons bow down to you.
+Cursed be everyone who curses you, and blessed be those who bless you!”
 (Genesis 27:29)

-And thy seed shall be as the dust of the earth, and thou shalt spread abroad to the west, and to the east, and to the north, and to the south: and in thee and in thy seed shall all the families of the earth be blessed.
+“Also your descendants shall be as the dust of the earth; you shall spread abroad to the west and the east, to the north and the south; and in you and in your seed all the families of the earth shall be blessed.
 (Genesis 28:14)

 Esau was of the blood line of Abraham through Isaac but he did not become a branch of the Olive Tree, a member of the Body of Christ, part of the eternal Church, the new Jerusalem.

 Isaac was unable to make Esau part of the Olive Tree.
 God had spoken concerning Jacob and Esau prior to their birth:

 And the LORD said to her: “Two nations are in your womb, Two peoples shall be separated from your body; One people shall be stronger than the other, and the older shall serve the younger.”
 (Genesis 25:23)

 The Olive Tree, the Spirit of Christ, continued among the sons and grandsons of Jacob.
 The prophecies of Jacob to Ephraim and Judah are of special significance.

 But his father refused and said, “I know, my son, I know.
 He also shall become a people, and he also shall be great; but truly his younger brother shall be greater than he, and his descendants shall become a multitude of nations.”
 (Genesis 48:19)